Where is Good Omens filmed?

 Hell

-If Heaven is prime actual property, then Hell is the lowly basement workplace of a struggling enterprise — cramped, dingy, and in want of lick of paint.
-Hell scenes have been filmed in Cape City, the place the situation crew discovered a former abattoir and crammed it with mismatched plastic chairs, strewn litter and lights dangling type the ceiling.
+If Heaven is prime actual property, then Hell is the lowly basement workplace of a struggling enterprise — cramped, dingy, and in want of a great lick of paint.
+Hell scenes had been filmed in Cape City, the place the situation crew discovered a former abattoir and stuffed it with mismatched plastic chairs, strewn litter and lights dangling type the ceiling.

 - Good Omens star David Tennant: “it’s quite unlike anything I’ve ever been in before”